plouc/go-gitlab-client/CONTRIBUTING.md

 This will automatically run tests and format code when you modify code.

+### Without docker

+If you do not want to work inside docker, you can also run make targets prefixed with an underscore, like `_install_go_deps`, non prefixed targets are just proxies to run the former inside docker compose container.

+Even if you do not want to use docker for development, you'll have to launch the docker compose stack to run tests because of wiremock.

 ## Building CLI binary

 The following command will generate CLI binary for various platforms: